 The second greatest basketball movie may also be the greatest Gene Hackman performance.
 Granted, though, he is the Oscar-winning star of “The French Connection."
 The actor’s unforgettable as Coach Norman Dale.
 The older mentor seeks glory for his small-town Indiana high school team and redemption for himself.
 Loosely based on the story of the 1954 Indiana state champions, it’s an all-ages triumph and features a timeless Jerry Goldsmith score.

-The premise is a bit hokey.
-Bugs Bunny and Michael Jordan take on Charles Barkley and Larry Bird in a space jam for the ages.
-Still, what’s not to love?
+Bugs Bunny and Michael Jordan take on Charles Barkley and Larry Bird in an interstellar matchup for the ages.
+What’s not to love?
+This will always be the original jam, and perfect viewing before this era's follow-up in "Space Jam: A New Legacy."

 4White Men Can't Jump